-Where plaintiff represented employees of defendant in an employment dispute in federal court; the federal court ordered a stay of discovery; plaintiff filed a request for inspection of employment records from defendant's office; defendant denied the request; the district court held that the discovery stay did not preempt rights granted by the Inspection of Public Records Act and ruled that defendant had violated the act; the district court awarded damages of \$10 per day from the date of the wrongful denial to the date the federal court lifted the stay and thereafter damages of \$100 per day until the records were provided; and although the district court did not specify the nature and purpose of the damage award, the record indicated that the damages, which are a prerequisite to punitive damages.
+Where plaintiff represented employees of defendant in an employment dispute in federal court; the federal court ordered a stay of discovery; plaintiff filed a request for inspection of employment records from defendant's office; defendant denied the request; the district court held that the discovery stay did not preempt rights granted by the Inspection of Public Records Act and ruled that defendant had violated the act; the district court awarded damages of \$10 per day from the date of the wrongful denial to the date the federal court lifted the stay and thereafter damages of \$100 per day until the records were provided; and although the district court did not specify the nature and purpose of the damage award, the record indicated that the damages were punitive, the award was unsupported by findings supporting compensatory damages, which are a prerequisite to punitive damages.
 Faber v.
 King, 2013-NMCA-080, cert. granted, 2013-NMCERT-007.